rockink/BackPack/README.md

 # BackPack
-BackPack is last in, first out.
+BackPack is the datastructure that is based on last in, first out, but maintaining the chrological order.

-I had to create this because I was using another API, which would give data sorted by date, which meant that least date was on the last.
-I had to maintain the list, while not repeating reading the data again and again.
-Therefore, I created this, so that the data stored in the last would get replaced my new data, and the data read starts from that pointer.
+I created this when I was using one of the APIs that gave me data in the decreasing order of date.
+I also had reciever setup for the broadcast and it would send me the most updated data.
+So, I had a case that the data are stored in decreasing order of date, and new data recieved are of newer date.
+So, I created this, created a pointer of new data, and send the interated value from that pointer.
+So, a call to this datastructure would give user the data sorted based on that criteria.

 Here is how I use.

-    Object[] initialHolderOfArrays = getAnyObjectFromThisMethod();
+    AnyObject[] initialHolderOfArrays = getAnyObjectFromThisMethod(); //your implmenetation of method that returns AnyObject[]
-    BackPack<Object> backPack = new BackPack<>(indHolder, 0);
+    BackPack<AnyObject> backPack = new BackPack<>(initialHolderOfArrays, 0); //initiate the backPack and set pointer at 0

 To get the data from the BackPack, we just do.

-    Object[] faces = backPack.getContent(Object.class);
+    AnyObject[] faces = backPack.getContent(AnyObject.class);

-Note: In place of Object, you can use any Class you want to use.
+Note: In place of AnyObject, you can use any Class you want to use.
 I used it for custom datastructure.
 It works!!